-Students enjoying a class in the Aula at Blackfriars Photo: Br.
-Joseph Bailham OP
+Students enjoying a class in the Aula at Blackfriars

-WELCOME TO BLACKFRIARS 'Blackfriars opened my eyes more widely onto social and intellectual reality in a way I know I will be grateful for for a long time.'
-Jeremy Puntel | Blackfriars Visiting Student (2018) STUDY ABROAD AT BLACKFRIARS, UNIVERSITY OF OXFORD Every year we welcome registered visiting students to Blackfriars Hall, in the University of Oxford, for a unique life and learning experience.
+WELCOME TO BLACKFRIARS "My time at Blackfriars was easily one of the most formative experiences of my life.
+Not only were the academic resources and opportunities incredible, but I truly felt that I was a valued member of the community.
+The level of support-academic, personal, and spiritual-provided by the staff fostered a real sense of security and belonging.
+I will forever be grateful for the friendships and memories I formed at Blackfriars."
+Audra Breer | Blackfriars Visiting Student 2019-2020 STUDY ABROAD AT BLACKFRIARS, UNIVERSITY OF OXFORD Every year we welcome registered visiting students to Blackfriars Hall, in the University of Oxford, for a unique life and learning experience.
 Registered visiting students at Blackfriars Hall are able to follow accredited studies for one year in Theology, Philosophy, Psychology, English Literature, Classics (in translation), and British History.
 They enjoy access to the academic and wider social and recreational facilities of the University of Oxford, as well as those we offer in the Hall.
 We also offer classes in Latin, New Testament Greek, and Hebrew.
-Our programme has been running for over 25 years.
+Our programme has been running for over twenty-five years.
 We have highly experienced staff dedicated to making your transition to study in Oxford as successful as possible.
 Our visiting students are normally accommodated in nearby houses equipped for self-catering, but can choose to eat many of their meals at a nearby college of the University.